christophevg/baseweb-plugin-template/README.md

 So, all in all, this plugin provides some basic logging setup and a `Page` component that adds an image of a baseball to your wrapped content.

-> don't forget to include the `components` and `static` folders in your `MANIFEST.in`, else these not-py files won't be included:
+> don't forget to include the `components` and `static` folders in your `MANIFEST.in`, else these not-py files won't be included - this is also the reason why we asked pypi-template to ignore the MANIFEST.in file, since we need to apply our own changes to it:

 ```
 include .github/README.md